abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

 | Term                            | Definition       |
 | ---                             | ---              |
 | Host                            | The Computer System that is managed by a Redfish Service               |
-| Host Software                   | Software running on the Host Computer System, including Operating System and it's Software components (such as drivers or applications), as well as pre-boot software such as UEFI or BIOS drivers and applications
+| Host Software                   | Software running on the Host Computer System, including Operating System and it's Software components (such as drivers or applications), as well as pre-boot software such as UEFI or BIOS drivers and applications.
-|
 | Redfish Service                 | Also referred to as the "Service".
 The collection of functionality that implements the protocols, resources, and functions that deliver the interface defined by the Redfish API specification and its associated behaviors for one or more managed systems.                                                                                                                                                                                                                               |
 | Redfish Service Entry Point     | Also referred to as "Service Entry Point".
 The interface through which a particular instance of a Redfish Service is accessed.
 A Redfish Service may have more than one Service Entry Point.                                                                                                                                                                                                                                                                                              |
 | Redfish Manager                 | Also referred to as "Manager".
 The entity that manages a Computer System and other peripherals through a Redfish Service.
-|

 ## Symbols and abbreviated terms